 The Low Down on the Pee Puddle

-Our guest post today by Letrisa Miller, MS, DVM is about one of the most common behavioral issues I encounter as a cat behaviorist and it’s not surprising for the reasons outlined.
-I’d like to add how important having a litter than attracts a cat is and to gradually change if switching brands.
+Our guest post today by Letrisa Miller, MS, DVM is about one peeing out of the box.
+It’s the most common behavioral issues I encounter as a cat behaviorist and it’s not surprising for the reasons outlined.
+I’d like to add how important having a litter than attracts a cat is, and to gradually change if switching brands.

 Ever wake up in the middle of the night and wonder what that cold wet puddle on the floor is (which you of course noticed after stepping in it)?
 Or wonder where the wet spot on the couch came from?
 I expect that most of us cat folks dread that it is urine from one of our feline friends.
 Unfortunately, for many reasons the summer is often the time of year that cats begin to have issues with the litter box.